Am deschis grupe noi Abheda Yoga Tradițională în

 The world needs therapy precisely because it lacks love.

-<>The researchers noted that if he is not embraced, the child decreases in size and may even die, even if he is provided with physical food.
+<>The researchers noted that if not hugged, the child decreases in size and may even die, even if physical food is provided.
 The body is cared for, but the soul lacks love.
-It isolates itself, it becomes broken from the existence of the mother.
+He isolates himself, he becomes cut off from the mother-existence.

 Love provides this bridge, it is our root.